 It is important for everybody to understand their responsibilities and roles regarding this legislation.
-AOPA and its regulations apply to anyone or any operation that produces, stores, transports, receives and applies manure and manure compost.
+AOPA Part 2 and the 3 aforementioned regulations apply to anyone or any operation that produces, stores, transports, receives and applies manure and manure compost.
 This includes:

 - crop producers using manure as fertilizer